UOR: Universal Backdoor Attacks on Pre-trained Language Models: Methodology

 \section{Methodology}

-In this section, we first summarize the requirements for backdoor attacks against PLMs, and then describe the framework and the specific implementation process of UOR.
-Finally, we define new evaluation metrics to assess attack performance.
+In this section, we first present the threat model for backdoor attacks against PLMs, and then describe the framework and the specific implementation process of UOR.
+Finally, we define novel evaluation metrics to assess attack performance.